Tomkoid/blokator/README.md

 If you have another init system or networking service, you can restart it manually or even reboot the computer.

 ## Known issues
-- Colors don't work in Windows
+- Colors don't work on Windows
 - OpenRC NetworkManager restart can return exit with status `1` so Blokator thinks that the restart of NetworkManager failed

 ## Usage